Docsnap/Docsnap/Readme.md

 # Features

-This is an alpha project, but our scope is a swagger-like library to make your documentation easily and beautiful in instant
+This is an alpha project, but our scope is a swagger-like library to make your documentation easily and beautiful in an instant